CSCphilip/brilliantwear/README.md

 - [ ] Check all of the product pages to see that they work.
 - [ ] Deploy version 1.0.0 of Brilliantwear.

 **Notes:** On the backend, some prompt engineering has been tried to improve the results from OpenAI's API, including cases where no products could be suggested resulting in returning an empty array.
 Each user input is now also saved in the database for later use.
 Page titles has been added to most pages on the website with dynamic titles on the product page with the brand of the product.
 General metadata has also been added including Open Graph data for social media linking.
+All of the information pages has been added.
+For the contact page with the form, a backend endpoint has been created to save the contact requests in the database.
+A page for a list of contact requests has also been added in the dashboard to read the requests.

 ### Tasks for extra features that are not necessary in the beginning